Steiner-254/Cyfrin-Updraft-Course/Begginer/Beginner-Section-Revision.md

 - Google the errors when AI and Forums don't help.
 - Setting up github.
 - You can open issues on github repositories.
+- Help by answering other developers and researcher's questions.
 -